chaninso/Stable-Betweenness/README.md

 # Stable Betweenness

-Compute the stable betweenness centrality for nodes.
+A script in R to compute the stable betweenness centrality for nodes.

 ## Usage
 ```